bmagee88/pixabay-project-backend/README.md

 + if the server is terminated the cache is cleared.
 Redis can be a persistant storage method for node projects.

 +I left comments in when sorting for date for easy checking in the console after sortBtn.onClick()

++I noticed that the pixabay api had pagination function, but i assumed to make a cache to be more efficient.